hungluu/honeyjs/README.md

 ## Configuration

-You will need to get an instance of Honey.Pot to configure over this single object
+You will need to get an instance of Honey.Pot to configure over this object

 ```javascript
 var pot = Honey.secure(form);